Tarik-Sivac/Data-Science-Salary-Analysis-Project/README.md

 # Data-Science-Salary-Analysis-Project

 Hello, this is my Data Science Salary Analysis project.
-This project aims to analyze and predict salaries in the data science field using a dataset ("salaries.csv") containing information on job titles, work years, experience levels, remote ratio, salary, salary in USD, company location, and company size.
-Using data analysis and machine learning techniques, this project provides insights into salary trends and predictions for future salaries.
+This project aims to analyze and predict salaries in the data science field; using data analysis and machine learning techniques, this project provides insights into salary trends and predictions for future salaries.

 ## Objectives
 My objectives for this project were:
 - To find the average salaries throughout the last couple of years
 - How does working remotely affect job salary?
 - Does company size affect salary?
-- Salaries by job titles and which job title earns the most
+- Salaries by job titles and which job title earns the most and which one is the most popular
 - Does more experience yield a higher salary?
+- What country of residence has the highest average salary?
 - Will Data Science salaries go up in the next year?

 ## Dataset